edwin-jones/pychip8/README.md

 pip install -r requirements.txt
 ```

-## Running
+## Running the emulator

-You can run the project like so:
+You can run the emulator like so:

 ```
 python -O -m pychip8